Chart Color Schemes

 An assessment of population growth drivers in Meadow Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the Meadow Heights statistical area (Lv2), its population is estimated at around 15,035 as of Nov 2025.
-This reflects an increase of 145 people since the 2021 Census, which reported a population of 14,890 people.
-The change was inferred from the resident population of 14,960 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,247 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Meadow Heights' population is estimated at around 15,039 as of Feb 2026.
+This reflects an increase of 149 people (1.0%) since the 2021 Census, which reported a population of 14,890 people.
+The change is inferred from the resident population of 14,960 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 78 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,248 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant population increase in the top quartile of national statistical areas is forecast, with the Meadow Heights (SA2) expected to expand by 5,331 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 35.0% in total over the 17 years.
+Anticipating future population dynamics, a significant population increase in the top quartile of national statistical areas is forecast, with the suburb expected to expand by 5,331 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.9% in total over the 17 years.

 Frequently Asked Questions - Population